 Keep the team focused on the work at hand by clearly calling out what you're not doing.
-Flag things that are out of scope at the moment, but might be looked at later.
+Flag things that are out of scope at the moment, but might be considered at a later time.

 No matter how requirements are born, it's important that the team considers them to be one of many ways they can define and communicate customer problems.
 See our section on agile design to learn how product owners can use Keynote and Powerpoint to mock up real experiences as requirements.

 Here's a look at a fully fleshed out product requirements document that we created using Confluence.
 Remember, no two product requirements will be exactly the same.
 Use this example to understand the different elements that should be included in your PRD, but not as the definitive way to do it.